Taylor-CCB-Group/MDV/docs/extradocs/react.md

   constructor(dataStore, div, config) {
     super(dataStore, div, config, ReactGui);
-    // console.log('uncomment this line and add a new instance of this chart to see this message in the console') }
+    // console.log('uncomment this line and add a new instance of this chart to see this message in the console')
+    // you could also make all kind of other changes to the class, and/or the `BaseChart.types["MyChart"]` entry, and see them reflected in new instances of the chart, but not existing ones
+  }
 }